Introduction to Structural Equation Modeling

 Registration and Lodging

-The fee of $995 includes all course materials.
-The early registration fee of $895 is available until December 27.
+The fee of $995.00 includes all seminar materials.
+The early registration fee of $895 is available until September 19.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).